realclever/devops-with-docker2021/Part3/exercises.md

 | 1171001685  | 1065302358  |
 |  351009337 |  466868037 |

-According to [this article](https://itnext.io/lightweight-and-performance-dockerfile-for-node-js-ec9eed3c5aef) nodejs variant alpine is only 5mb compared to other 100mb+ variants.
-Unfortunately ```chown``` stopped working on frontend and requires configuring the package manager in order to work.
+According to [this article](https://itnext.io/lightweight-and-performance-dockerfile-for-node-js-ec9eed3c5aef) nodejs variant alpine is only 5mb compared to other 100mb+ variants. <strike> Unfortunately ```chown``` stopped working on frontend and requires configuring the package manager in order to work</strike>.
 Now we are noticing significant changes to image sizes.
+EDIT: ```chown``` fixed

 ## 3.6 Multi-stage frontend